ondrejholecek/fortidebug/README.md

 both the shared and the local options.

 Some utilities also accept "--manual" parameter which prints a more detailed information about the utility.

+Most of the utilities also accept "--max-cycles" option which limits the number of cycles to go through.
+By default this is unlimited, so the program will run "forever".

 ## Utilities